Company Logo - Home Link

 By Margaret

-We are local muggle tour guides and we lead a Harry Potter walking tour of Harry Potter sights in London.
+If you are headed our way, come and join us!
+We lead a Harry Potter walking tour of Harry Potter sights in London.

-You could visit most with our GPS-led audio tour.
+Or, you could visit all of those sites (and more) with my GPS-led audio tour.

 Must-See Harry Potter Locations in London